 The museum has a tasting room open for the public right on the ground floor.
 At the museum, there is a lot of info and artifacts discussing beer history and the current beer guild in Munich.
 It is just amazing to look at and ponder on.
 The building is also stylishly built to attract and excite.

 See Related: German Oktoberfest

 Address: Prinzregentenstraße 1, 80538 München, Germany

 The rooms in the museum are very high and display fascinating works of art.
-It is one of the largest international exhibition venues: The Haus der Kunst in Munich shows retrospectives by modern, contemporary artists and themed exhibitions.
+It is one of the largest international exhibition venues.
+The Haus der Kunst in Munich shows retrospectives by modern and contemporary artists and themed exhibitions.